FunnelKit

 Order created per product event

 However, this event will run through every product in the order.
-Then keep the settings as before in this case.
+Then keep the settings as before.
+Hit 'Save' once you’re done.

 Order created automations